Evergreen B-class container ship

 The Evergreen B class is a series of 20 container ships built for Evergreen Marine.
-The Ships were built by CSBC Corporation in Taiwan and Imabari Shipbuilding in Japan.
+The ships were built by CSBC Corporation in Taiwan and Imabari Shipbuilding in Japan.
 The ships have a maximum theoretical capacity of around 2,800 twenty-foot equivalent units (TEU).

 List of ships

-The ship flag of Odd number is Panama.
-Owner is GreenCompass Marine S.A.
-In addition the ship flag of Even number is Taiwan.
-Owner is Evergreen Marine Corp.
+The ship flag of odd numbered ships is Panama.
+The owner is GreenCompass Marine S.A.
+The ship flag of even numbered ships is Taiwan.
+The owner is Evergreen Marine Corp.
 (Taiwan) Ltd.